saumyamehta17/algorithm_and_system_design/system_designs/basic.md

 It allows server to push data when its available.
 Client make a HTTP connection(hanging GET), server holds it for some time and respond back when data is availble.
 These requests also has timeout.

 ##### Websockets
+Its a full duplex which is two-way communications over TCP connection.
+It provides a persistent connection b\w client and server where both can use to start sending data ay any time.

 ##### Server-Sent Events